cessda/cessda.guidelines.public/technical-infrastructure/service-configuration/secrets.md

 Secrets are information that should not be public.
 These include certificates, credentials, etc.
-Secrets must not be stored in source code repositories, because SCMs such as Git store a complete copy of the the repositories history.
+Secrets must not be stored in source code repositories, because SCMs such as Git store a complete copy of the repository's history.
 As such, any secrets committed to a Git repository should be considered undeletable.

 Secrets should be managed by external utilities, and be inserted into deployments as part of the CI/CD pipeline.